 Recent Aircraft and Boat Disappearances

-However, reports on recent unexplained aircraft disappearances are much harder to find, possibly because of advances in modern technology.
-The three most recent include:
+However, reports on recent unexplained disappearances are much harder to find, possibly because of advances in modern technology have eliminated lost planes and ships.

-Not all disappearances are related to mysterious circumstances, but the number is staggering when you calculate the odds of so many aircraft and ships disappearing in a specific region.
-Obviously, a percentage would be due to engine failures, squalls and other sudden storms.
+Not all accidents and disappearances are related to mysterious circumstances, but the number is staggering when you calculate the odds of so many aircraft and ships disappearing in a specific region.
+In the cases below, crafts and/or bodies were found, or experts posited potential for disappearances.

-- October-November, 2003 - A fishing boat with the tragically ironic name of "What's Left" was found capsized on a beach near Cape Canaveral.
-In an article published by NaplesNews.com, human remains found on the boat were believed to be one of the missing boaters: Gary Lisk, 61, Neil Eddleman, 47 and son, Neil Allen Eddleman, 13, who left on October 17 for a day fishing trip that would take them 65 miles southwest of Naples.
-The wreckage washed up 527 miles away from where the trio had launched at Gordon Pass.
-How the boat in the Gulf of Mexico ended up where it was found baffled authorities, who could only speculate that the boat may have been caught in the Atlantic Gulf Stream, a slow moving current that travels up the eastern U.S. coast.
+- October to November, 2003 - A fishing boat with the tragically ironic name of "What's Left" was found capsized on a beach near Cape Canaveral.
+In an article published in the Orlando Sentinel, human remains found on the boat were believed to be one of the missing boaters, Gary Lisk, 61.
+Neil Eddleman, 47 and son, Neil Allen Eddleman, 13, were not found.
+The trio left on October 17 for a day fishing trip that would take them 65 miles southwest of Naples.
+The wreckage washed up 400 miles away from where they'd launched at Gordon Pass.
+How the boat in the Gulf of Mexico ended up where it was found in the Atlantic Ocean baffled authorities, who could only speculate the boat may have been caught in the Atlantic Gulf Stream, a slow moving current that travels up the eastern U.S. coast.

-- March 23, 2004 - A 19-foot fishing boat owned by 40-year-old fishing enthusiast Glen Jamison left Hudson, Florida around 4 am Sunday, and was scheduled to return that night.
+- March 23, 2004 - The Ledger reported that a 19-foot fishing boat owned by 40-year-old fishing enthusiast Glenn Jamison left Hudson, Florida around 4 am Sunday, and was scheduled to return that night.
 The boat was discovered 32 miles west of Egmont Key, Florida, but Jamison was missing.
-According to the St. Petersburg Times, although Jamison loved to fish he could not swim at all.
-When the boat was found, the engine was tilted up with fishing line wrapped around the propeller.
-A nearby knife led family members and authorities to the conclusion that Jamison had been trying to cut the fishing line off of the propeller when he fell overboard.

 In posts appearing on both World Mysteries, a blog dedicated to unsolved mysteries and DiscloseTV, a news hub dedicated to unexplained phenomena, passengers on large, modern aircraft may be counting their blessings as survivors who just escaped being caught in the Triangle's spooky web:

-- March 26, 2001 - ComAir flight 5054 shook up passengers on a flight from Nassau to Orlando, when the plane began rolling from side to side and went into a deep dive.
+- March 26, 2001 - World Mysteries explains that ComAir flight 5054 shook up passengers on a flight from Nassau to Orlando when the plane began rolling from side to side and went into a deep dive.
 The plane managed to land safely in West Palm Beach but sustained serious damage to key tail components.
-Problems began when ice started to cover the windshield, the right engine, and right wing.
-Although the crew reacted quickly by turning on the plane's anti-icing system at the highest level, the plane began to roll and then dive.
+Problems began when ice started to cover the windshield, the right engine, and the right wing.
+Although the crew reacted quickly by turning the plane's anti-icing system on to high, the plane began to roll and then dive.
 Important flight instruments also began to fail at this time.
 This example could explain some of the mysterious disappearances over the Bermuda Triangle.